awslabs/amazon-ecs-for-open-application-model/README.md

-# Amazon ECS for Open Application Model (oam-ecs)
+# Amazon ECS for Open Application Model

-This is a proof-of-concept CLI that partially implements the [Open Application Model](https://oam.dev/) (OAM) specification, version v1alpha1.
+The oam-ecs CLI is a proof-of-concept that partially implements the [Open Application Model](https://oam.dev/) (OAM) specification, version v1alpha1.

 The oam-ecs CLI provisions two of the core OAM workload types as Amazon ECS services running on AWS Fargate using AWS CloudFormation.
 A workload of type `core.oam.dev/v1alpha1.Worker` will deploy a CloudFormation stack containing an ECS service running in private VPC subnets with no accessible endpoint.
 A workload of type `core.oam.dev/v1alpha1.Server` will deploy a CloudFormation stack containing an ECS service running in private VPC subnets, behind a publicly-accessible network load balancer.